 It is a common myth that "markers" of a military sexual trauma (MST) occurring in service or official reports of an MST are absolutely necessary to support a claim for PTSD caused by MST.
 If you are seeking VA disability benefits for PTSD caused by MST, there are several different types of evidence that can be used to support your claim—even if you didn’t report the incident when it first occurred.
+A specialized MST attorney can help guide you through your claim or appeal.

 Delayed Reporting Is Common